Jean-BaptisteRamette/ccomp/README.md

 ;; this text will be ignored !
 ```
 ### 2. Numeric literals
-There are multiple ways to write literals in chip8-asm, as all usual bases are supported:
+There are multiple ways to write literals in chasm, as all usual bases are supported:
 ```c++
 255                ;; decimal
 0b11111111         ;; binary